parshanapally/100-days-of-code/log.md

 **Thoughts:** I tried a different website and I used code sandbox and was able to put all of my course on to this website.

+### Day 10: July 3, 2019

+**Today's Progress**: Worked on HTML and CSS introduction course on General Assembly

+**Thoughts:**  I swear I have been coding everyday just didnt have time to log.
+Found a free online course on the basics of HTML and CSS and I wanted to see if their teaching style fit my learning style.